Judith Collins drops Woodhouse as health spokesman

 Collins said the matter has "now been resolved" and Woodhouse was "utterly delighted" with his portfolios.

-As to other portfolio shake-ups, Collins said there were still conversations to be had.
+As to other portfolio shake-ups, Collins said there were still conversations to have.

 She will be making calls today.